accessibilitywars/zaw2/content/builds/hybrid-memeaver.md

 [taxonomies]
 categories = ["group"]
 tags = ["power","condi","hybrid","elementalist","weaver","pof","lowcog","lowrep"]
-authors = ["scooby"]
-specs = ["weaver","elementalist"]
+authors = ["scooby"] ["xellink"] specs = ["weaver","elementalist"]

 [extra]
 series = "elementalist"
-tagline = "What do you get when you take a class that can combine the elements... and don't?" keywords = "Guild Wars 2, GW2, LI, Elementalist, Weaver" toc = true balance = "2025-06" benchmark = "35.8k DPS" apm = "48" log = "https://dps.report/2ecZ-20250822-205000_golem"
+tagline = "Ive Got A Fever And The Only Prescription Is More Cowbell!" keywords = "Guild Wars 2, GW2, LI, Elementalist, Weaver" toc = true balance = "2025-06" benchmark = "39.2k DPS" apm = "48"
+log = "https://dps.report/2ecZ-20250822-205000_golem"
 +++

-This build is intended as a meme build and should not be taken seriously.
+This build was initially written as a meme build.
+Tempest is still the ideal build for DPS, but this build may see situational use where Tempest is disadvantaged.
 That being said, it still performs surprisingly well.

 ## Notes

 ---

-Press everything off cooldown while in {{ skill(id="5492") }}.
+This build is the Weaver alternative for Inferno Elementalist.
 With the addition of Major Grandmaster trait {{ trait(id="1675" , name="Inferno") }}, burning you do now scales off of your Power instead of Condition Damage.
+Although Tempest does more damage, this build offers a few small advantages against Tempest in niche conditions and decent DPS in the following conditions:

+1. Being locked out of melee range (Pylon Kiting, Flak Kiting)
+2. You have only standard power food
+3. Multiple reset phases (e.g. All the EOD Strikes)
+4. Where you can't deal damage during CC phases
+5. Where you are constantly forced to cancel your overloads

-This build attempts to maximise this trait by staying in {{ skill(id="5492") }} as much as possible.
+This build attempts to maximise this trait by staying in {{ skill(id="5492") }} as much as possible while, while phase resets allow you to reset your opener, triggering {{ trait(id="2131") }}.
+Although this is a power build, there is a ramp-up time.

-This build does ~40% of your total damage in Burning, with the remaining ~60% in Power, easily making it a Hybrid DPS build.

 ## Gearing

 {{ light(stat="Berserker's", rune="Flame Legion") }}
 {{ scepter_main(stat="Berserker's", sigil="Smoldering") }}
-{{ dagger_off(stat="Berserker's", sigil="Force") }}
+{{ focus_off(stat="Berserker's", sigil="Bursting") }}
 {{ trinkets(
 	back="Berserker's",
 	accessory1="Berserker's",